 - Hygiene Community Association

-The Land Use Department updated both the Housing and the Economics Elements of the Boulder County Comprehensive Plan (BCCP) in dockets BCCP-18-0004 and BCCP-18-0005.
+The Land Use Department (now known as the Community Planning & Permitting Dept.) updated both the Housing and the Economics Elements of the Boulder County Comprehensive Plan (BCCP) in dockets BCCP-18-0004 and BCCP-18-0005.
 The previous Housing and Economics Elements of the BCCP were from 1983 and 1987, respectively.
 Both Elements benefited from a review and update to reflect the county’s policy vision in light of current conditions.
 Given the interdependent nature of housing and economic trends in the region, staff updated the two Elements in tandem.
 While the Housing and Economics Elements remain as separate sections of the BCCP, the public engagement process addressed both Elements.

 As part of the update process, staff researched best practices and examples from peer jurisdictions.
 For the Housing Element, staff explored a wide range of housing-related topics, including: senior housing, ADUs, manufactured homes, residential energy efficiency, farm worker housing, preservation of housing stock, short term rentals, and the intersection between available housing, jobs, and transportation.
 In addition, the updated Housing Element update is intended to align with goals outlined in the Regional Housing Plan, prepared by the Boulder County Regional Housing Partnership.